->

-> - Word of the Day / Takhash: How an ancient word for leather gave animals their names
+- Word of the Day / Takhash: Leather or Animal?

->

-> As we’ve been discussing, in 1969 two researchers, Brent Berlin and Paul Kay, suggested that there is a basic order to which languages acquire words for colors, starting with two words crudely parsing the color wheel in half: black and white.
+As we’ve been discussing, in 1969 two researchers, Brent Berlin and Paul Kay, suggested that there is a basic order to which languages acquire words for colors, starting with two words crudely parsing the color wheel in half: black and white.
 After red the next color to join is an amalgam of colors including yellow, green and blue, which biblical Hebrew called yarok.
 After which we expect blue and brown to join in.

 The final stage according to Berlin and Kay was the joining of orange, gray, purple and pink in no particular order.
 Today we are discussing purple, which as we have said, is sagol.